bmlip/colorized/README.md

 - [Prof.dr.ir.
 Bert de Vries](http://bertdv.nl) (email: bert.de.vries@tue.nl) is the responsible instructor for this course and teaches the [lectures with label B](#lectures).
 - [Dr. Wouter Kouw](https://biaslab.github.io/member/wouter/) (w.m.kouw@tue.nl) teaches the probabilistic programming [lectures with label W](#lectures).
 - [Fons van der Plas](https://biaslab.github.io/member/fons/) is our educational advisor who is responsible for all Pluto-related issues.
 If you have ideas on making the course more interactive, contact Fons.
-- [Wouter Nuijten](https://biaslab.github.io/member/woutern) and [Thijs Jeneskens](https://biaslab.github.io/member/thijsJ/) are the teaching assistants.
+- [Wouter Nuijten](https://biaslab.github.io/member/woutern) and [Thijs Jenneskens](https://biaslab.github.io/member/thijsJ/) are the teaching assistants.

 ## Materials

-In principle, you can download all needed materials from the links below.
+In principle, all the necessary materials can be downloaded from the links below.
 This course is based on [Pluto.jl](https://plutojl.org/).

 <!--